esphome/esphome-docs/cookbook/iwoole_rgbw_table_lamp.rst

 ========================
 Since there is only one RGBW light to configure the .yaml file is fairly straightforward.
 Alternatively, you could configure each channel as a separate light if desired.
-I prefer to use the :ref:`rgbw-color-interlock` option along with the configuration below.
+I prefer to use the :ref:`color-interlock <rgbw-color-interlock>` option along with the configuration below.

 2.1 Example configuration
 -------------------------